cguenther0929/hygrometer_esp32_c3/README.md

 ### VERSIONS ###
 * V0.0.1 -- This version compiles.
 This is really just a skelton of what is needed and was initially put together for testing purposes.
 Specific .h and .cpp files were successfully created (for the sensor).

+* v0.0.2 -- This could be a candidate image, but the LED doesn't blink as there is something wrong with the function that toggles the pin.